Fruticose lichen: Distribution and accumulation

 Fruticose growth forms can be found world-wide in wet humid climates, in temperate rainforests, or in arid conditions.
 Fruticose lichens are most commonly distributed in mountains, forests and arctic tundra.
 The accumulation rate of lichen varies within different environments.
 Lichen biomass accumulation rates decrease from mountain to alpine belts and from tree top to base.
-This is because lichens near tree tops are in their early life stages when growth rates are higher.
-Lower lichen accumulation of the alpine belt may be explained by harsh climate.

 Economic and ecological significance

 Although they lack economic importance comparable to that of their algal and fungal components, some lichens play an important role in nitrogen cycling, providing critical winter forage for caribou and colonizing newly exposed surfaces.